ZachWatkins/wordpress-plugin-name/docs/php/constants.md

 `__DIR__`
 The directory of the file.
 If used inside an include, the directory of the included file is returned.
 This is equivalent to `dirname(__FILE__)`.
 This directory name does not have a trailing slash unless it is the root directory. [[1]](#sources-cited)

+`DIRECTORY_SEPARATOR`
+On Windows this is \, and on other systems this is /.

 `__FUNCTION__`
 The function name, or {closure} for anonymous functions. [[1]](#sources-cited)